 We have many good hares on the Northern.
 One Eyed Jack is one of them.
 His trails are always interesting, varied and well thought out.
+However, when he runs other hares trails, he short-cuts.
 Here is his trail-setting guide.
 After reading it, you’ll understand why he is known as “Bolshie Bastard” on a lesser hash.

 One Eyed Jack’s Guide to Trail Setting